 Be sure to turn-off any pop-up blockers to proceed.

 What documents will I likely need to apply?

 - Voided check: Please upload a voided check for the business account to be funded.

 - Face page of most recent tax return: Please upload the face page of the most recent business tax return.
 This page should contain the taxpayer name and ID.

-- IRS Form 941 (4 Quarters) or 944 (2019): If the business has employees on payroll, please upload either 4 quarters of IRS Form 941 or IRS Form 944 for 2019.
+- IRS Form 941 (4 Quarters) or 944 (2019 or 2020): If the business has employees on payroll, please upload either 4 quarters of IRS Form 941 or IRS Form 944 for 2019 or 2020.

-- 2019 IRS Form 1096: If the business reports payments to independent contractors via IRS form 1099 then please upload the IRS Form 1096 for 2019.
+- IRS Form 1096 (2019 or 2020): If the business reports payments to independent contractors via IRS form 1099 then please upload the IRS Form 1096 for 2019 or 2020.